eml-eda/riscvsim-dpm/README.md

 - __i_INPUT_STATE()__: Writing to this port, can change the power state of the component: each component is assigned to an offset.
 - __i_INPUT_VOLTAGE()__: Writing to this port, can change the voltage of the component: each component is assigned to an offset.
 - __i_POWER_REPORT()__: Writing to this port, it is possible to start and stop recording power consumption.
 Reading from this port returns the last power consumption value.
-- __i_DELAY_CONFIG()__: Writing to this port it is possible to specify the delays of each transition for each component.
+- __i_DELAY_STATE_CONFIG()__: Writing to this port it is possible to specify the delays of each transition for each component.
 At each component is assigned a component offset, and at each component offset is assigned a transition offset for every direction of the power state change (4 possible transition for 3 states)
+- __i_DELAY_VOLTAGE_CONFIG()__: Writing to this port it is possible to specify the delay of the next transition of any component.

 The component generates an header file (_pm_addr.h_) file containing the generated offsets, as in the following example: